CFPA's annual report Lost Dollars,

 County press releases are available here:

-California ranks last among all states for participation in the Supplemental Nutrition Assistance Program¹ (SNAP -- known as "CalFresh" in California).
+California has consistently ranked among the lowest states for participation in the Supplemental Nutrition Assistance Program (SNAP -- known as "CalFresh" in California).
 The low rate of participation harms state and local economies as well as low-income Californians.
 The Lost Dollars, Empty Plates analysis examines the impact that increased participation in CalFresh would have on state, local, and household budgets.
 In these times of ongoing economic hardship, ensuring that CalFresh reaches all eligible individuals and families is an excellent means of bolstering economic activity while supporting the growing number of Californians in need.

 Low CalFresh participation means less for all Californians â€“ less nutrition assistance for eligible households, less economic activity, and less sales tax revenue for the state and local governments.
 These losses can be mitigated by eliminating unnecessary barriers to CalFresh participation.
-For more on priority actions to improve CalFresh, please see the full Lost Dollars, Empty Plates report.
-PDF
+For more on priority actions to improve CalFresh, please see our Calfresh page.